Instancing Mesh LOD

 2. Usage

-Use LODManager.addLOD just like a regular Mesh.
+Use LODManager.addLOD just as you would for a regular Mesh.

 import * as RedGPU from "https://redcamel.github.io/RedGPU/dist/index.js";